At gov’t summit, Marcos tells local execs to remain trustworthy

-MANILA, Philippines — President Ferdinand Marcos Jr. on Friday led the first-ever local government summit which aims to advance the country’s development plan from 2023 to 2028.
+MANILA, Philippines (Updated) — President Ferdinand Marcos Jr. on Friday reminded local officials to remain “worthy of trust and confidence” of their constituents as he led the first-ever local government summit that aims to advance the country’s development plan from 2023 to 2028.

 Marcos attended the second day of the Local Government Summit 2024 at the Philippine International Convention Center in Pasay City.

-This summit, which began on Thursday, was participated by around 2,500 local chief executives and local elective officials on the first day, the Department of Interior and Local Government (DILG) said in a statement on Friday.
+The summit, which began on Thursday, was attended by around 2,500 local chief executives and local elective officials on the first day, the Department of Interior and Local Government (DILG) said in a statement on Friday.

 DILG said the second day of the summit will also see around 3,440 participants.